Bioterrorism Security Risk Assessment Form

 Completion of FD-961 Form

-4. Applicant’s full name (last, first, middle, and suffix, e.g. Jr. or III).
-The name provided in block 4 should be identical to that listed on the APHIS/CDC Form 1.
+5a.
+Applicant’s last name (last name suffix, e.g. Jr. or III).
+The name provided in blocks 5a-5c should be identical to that listed on the APHIS/CDC Form 1.

 Please note that forms submitted prior to a foreign national’s entry into the U.S. will return an immigration check result of “no record of legal entry into the U.S.” The SRA will be completed and the individual will be identified as a restricted person (unlawful or illegal alien).
 If a foreign national will be in the U.S. briefly and completion of the SRA is urgent, an expedited SRA request can be submitted to APHIS or CDC once the individual enters the country.